Artscout0/Notes/docs/index.md

 ## Modus Operandi

-I write notes during lessons, typically in English but some French can get mixed in sometimes, if asked nicely.
+I write notes during lessons, typically in English but some French can get mixed in sometimes.

 Through this, everyone can access them.
 If you notice an error, open an issue [here](https://github.com/Artscout0/Notes/issues), send me an [email](mailto:tribistomass@gmail.com), text, or just tell me.
 Issues are preferred.